davlsb/Lochitty/README.md

 ## Credits

-Team mate Thamesh Prittipaul.
+- Team members Thamesh Prittipaul and Dee Slawotsky.
-Penelope Seelochan for designing the logo.
+- Penelope Seelochan for designing the logo.